 The overall performance of the TCL Alto 7+ is very similar to that of the Yamaha YAS-108/ATS-1080.
 Both lack a bit of sub-bass, even if the ATS-1080 has two built-in subs and the 7+ has a dedicated wireless subwoofer.
 The Alto 7+ gets louder but you get more compression artifacts at max volume.
 On the other hand, the ATS-1080 has better connectivity options and supports DTS, on top of having a Full HDMI In port, which the Alto 7+ doesn't have.

 Okay for mixed usage.
-The Yamaha ATS-1080 has an okay audio reproduction that will be suitable for most music genres and dialog content like podcasts and audiobooks.
+The Yamaha ATS-1080 has an okay audio reproduction that will be suitable for most music genres and dialogue content like podcasts and audiobooks.
 However, its bass isn't extended, which won't be great for movies and bass-heavy music.
 It also has sub-par performance with surround channels and doesn’t support height channels, resulting in a less immersive listening experience.
 Also, its soundstage isn’t that wide, and it will downmix 5.1 surround content down to stereo.

 Okay for music.
 The Yamaha ATS1080 doesn’t have the best bass performance as it lacks a lot of sub-bass, meaning it won’t be great for bass-heavy music.
 Its overall sound profile is also fairly dark and the soundstage is narrow.
 On the upside, it gets loud and performs quite well at max volume, and you’ll be able to play music via Bluetooth with your smart device, but you won’t be able to EQ the sound to your liking.